 By employing ZFS, users can get a system that automatically reconstructs data after detecting an error, seamlessly combines several physical media devices into one logical volume, has snapshot and mirror capabilities, and can quickly compress data.
 When considering ZFS vs. ext4, users choose ZFS to enjoy a user-friendly, high-volume storage system that doesn’t need an IT technician to hold its hand.

-Check how XCubeNAS help you to do data management by embedding ZFS inside.
+Check how XCubeNAS and XCubeNXT help you to do data management by embedding ZFS inside.